-- a.
-Is the program climate-proof? - b.
-What mechanisms are in place and what have been done to ensure that the program headquarters, infrastructure, and other physical assets are resilient to calamities? - c.
-Are there systems in place to ensure continuous or immediate resumption of operation of the program or delivery of essential services in times of disasters, or restrictions in movement caused by pandemics? - d.
-For IT-enabled systems, what mechanisms are in place to prevent or recover from cyber attacks? - e.
+- c.
+Are there clear plans to address threats and hazards? - d.
+Are there design features to strengthen the program and mitigate and manage risks? - e.
+Is the program climate-proof? - f.
+What mechanisms are in place and what have been done to ensure that the program headquarters, infrastructure, and other physical assets are resilient to calamities? - g.
+Are there systems in place to ensure continuous or immediate resumption of operation of the program or delivery of essential services in times of disasters, or restrictions in movement caused by pandemics? - h.
+For IT-enabled systems, what mechanisms are in place to prevent or recover from cyber attacks? - i.
 Are there contingency plans in place in case of widescale energy disruption that could severely affect the program operations?